raganwald/raganwald.github.com/_posts/2017-01-07-more-recursive-data-structures.md

 ---

-### why!

-So back to, "Why convert data into a structure that is isomorphic to our algorithm."

-The first reason to do so, is that the code is clearer and easier to read if we convert, then perform operations on the data structure, and then convert it back (if need be).

-The second reason do do so, is that if we want to do lots of different operations on the data structure, it is much more efficient to keep it in the form that is isomorphic to the operations we are going to perform on it.

-The example we saw was that if we were building a hypothetical image processing application, we could convert an image into quad trees, then rotate or superimpose images at will.
-We would only need to convert our quadtrees when we need to save or display the image in a rasterized (i.e. array-like) format.

-And third, we saw that once we embraced a data structure that was isomorphic to the form of the algorithm, we could employ elegant optimizations that are impossible (or ridiculously inconvenient) when the algorithm and data structure do not match.

-Separating conversion from operation allows us to benefit from all three reasons for ensuring that our algorithms and data structures are isomorphic to each other.
+.

 ---

 ### afterward

-There is more to read about `multirec` in the previous essay, [From Higher-Order Functions to Libraries And Frameworks](http://raganwald.com/2016/12/15/what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.html).
+There is more to read about `multirec` in the previous essays, [From Higher-Order Functions to Libraries And Frameworks](http://raganwald.com/2016/12/15/what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.html) and [Why recursive data structures?](http://raganwald.com/2016/12/27/recursive-data-structures.html).

 Have an observation?
 Spot an error?
-You can open an [issue](https://github.com/raganwald/raganwald.github.com/issues/new), discuss this on [hacker news](https://news.ycombinator.com/item?id=13304487) or [reddit](https://www.reddit.com/r/javascript/comments/5lm0ya/why_recursive_data_structures/), or even [edit this post](https://github.com/raganwald/raganwald.github.com/edit/master/_posts/2016-12-27-recursive-data-structures.md) yourself.
+You can open an [issue](https://github.com/raganwald/raganwald.github.com/issues/new), r even [edit this post](https://github.com/raganwald/raganwald.github.com/edit/master/_posts/2017-01-07-more-recursive-data-structures.md) yourself.

-p.s.
-Thank you for reading this far.
-Here is your reward, [An Algorithm for Compressing Space and Time](http://www.drdobbs.com/jvm/an-algorithm-for-compressing-space-and-t/184406478).
-And hey!
-If you like this kind of thing, [JavaScript Allongé](https://leanpub.com/javascriptallongesix/) is exactly the kind of thing you'll like.

 ---